Search within:

 First-Year Students

 Anyone who holds a high school diploma or has a GED certificate is eligible for admission to any Ohio University regional campus.
 Regional campuses have a rolling admissions policy which means that students may be admitted anytime during the year.
 Applicants will be accepted until class begins each semester.
 However, prospective students are advised to begin the application process as soon as possible so that they may be given important dates and deadlines in a timely manner.
-Freshmen applicants are encouraged to complete an online application for enrollment.
+Freshmen applicants are encouraged to complete an online application.

 Transfer and Current OHIO Students